Why Use Chromate Conversion?

-Most businesses use chromate conversion because of the fact that it stops corrosion and there are a few options to choose from within chromate conversion.
-It is also a good choice because it eliminates the powdery areas, scratches and breaks you may have with traditional powder coating.
+Most businesses use chromate conversion because of the fact that it stops corrosion and there are a few options to choose from.
+It is also a good choice because it eliminates the powdery areas, scratches, and breaks you may have with traditional powder coating.

 If you have any questions contact Midwest Metal Products.
 We will happily answer any questions you have by phone as well.